 All foreign staff and students are here at the courtesy of the Thai government.
 The foreign staff and students of Payap University are fortunate to have trained staff assigned specifically to assists with the myriad issues and procedures related to work permit and visa procedures.

 Last minute emergencies are expensive for everyone and can usually be avoided.
-You will find working with the OI staff very pleasant and efficient, particularly if you have ever tried to complete the required paperwork by yourself.
+You will find working with the IA staff very pleasant and efficient, particularly if you have ever tried to complete the required paperwork by yourself.
 Do your part to help.

 - Keep track of the time limit specified on your visa; ask if you are not sure.